CELSIUS Site Rotterdam

 The heat hub is a physical structure placed at a strategic location near the waste heat transportation infrastructure and the district heating system in Rotterdam.
 It focuses on increasing the effectiveness of the waste heat transportation network of Warmtebedrijf Rotterdam with buffering, heat balancing, smart ICT and forecasting.
 It allows for an increase in total heat delivery of the waste heat network without any additional investments in a new transport infrastructure or by means of additional heat sources.

-The heat hub has a storage temperature of 185 °C with a return temperature of 60 °C. The total amount of heating energy fed into the storage is 4000 MWh/yr, which reduces the use of primary energy to 3400 MWh per year and the CO2 emissions to 800 tonnes per year.
+The heat buffer consists of a hot (approximately 98°C) and a relatively cold layer (approximately 60°C) and has a heat storage capacity of approximately 185 MWh at a temperature difference between the cold and hot layer of 30°C. The total amount of heating energy fed into the storage is 4000 MWh/yr, which reduces the use of primary energy to 3400 MWh per year and the CO2 emissions to 800 tonnes per year.

 Regulatory & Administrative